dubiacc/website/articles/en/fssp/index.md

 > Conciliar Rome welcomed them with open arms.
 Because it had converted to
 > Tridentinism?
 Of course not.
 >
-> Rather, it saw in these refugees from the Society of St. Plus X an opportunity
+> Rather, it saw in these refugees from the Society of St. Pius X an opportunity
 > to set up under Rome's control an alternative "Traditional" movement to keep
 > souls away from the real Traditional movement henceforth "excommunicated" and
 > so out of Rome's control, except by the silence and marginalisation, or calumny